 Atypical weather patterns causing record temperatures and dry conditions have led to an extraordinary number of wildfires across the US particularly on the west coast in California, Colorado, Oregon and Washington states.
+Scroll down for 3 October update on Glass fire.

 AIR Verisk's report available here sets the background to the regular extensive scope of the fires: